Alternative Efficiency Determination Methods and Alternate Rating Methods

 DOE published final rule regarding alternative efficiency determination methods and test procedures for walk-in coolers and walk-in freezers.
 79 FR 27387 (May 13, 2014).

-DOE will hold a public
+DOE held a public

 The Alternative Efficiency Determination Methods and Alternative Rating Methods rulemaking docket EERE-2011-BT-TP-0024 contains all notices, public comments, public meeting transcripts, and supporting documents.
 For the latest information on the planned timing of future DOE regulatory milestones, see the current Office of Management and Budget Unified Agenda of Regulatory and Deregulatory Actions.
 All planned dates are preliminary and subject to change.